 VpnInit AppleScript: Override and Restore Default VPN-Routes on OS X

-Posted by: gdelmatto : Category: Networking, OS X, Operating Systems, Programming, Scripting, Utilities
+Posted by: gdelmatto : Category: Networking, Operating Systems, OS X, Programming, Scripting, Utilities

 Years ago I wrote a small script to restore local default route after connecting the RAS VPN on Windows.